-Additionally, pre-hospital EMS providers may be the first and only members of the health care system within which the DV or HT victim comes into contact and as such they may be the only witness to the home environment.
-Victims of DV or HT often refuse transport thereby avoiding medical care in the ER.
-In such situations, EMS personnel are the only healthcare professionals in a position to recognize victims and make suggestions for appropriate interventions.
+Fire/EMS personnel may be the only members of the health care system to come in contact with a DV or HT victim, as they often refuse transport, therefore avoiding medical care in the emergency room.
+As such, Fire/EMS personnel may be the only healthcare professionals in a position to recognize victims and make suggestions for appropriate interventions.